What is differential geometry: curves and surfaces: Euler's formula

 \end{thm}

 The last identity is called \emph{Euler's formula}.

-\begin{thm}{Exercise} Let $\Sigma$ be a smooth surface.
-Show that the sum of the normal curvatures for any pair of orthogonal directions, at a point $p\in\Sigma$ equals $H(p)$ --- the mean curvature at $p$. \end{thm}
+\begin{thm}{Exercise} Let $p$ be a point on a smooth surface.
+Show that the sum of the normal curvatures for any pair of orthogonal tangent directions, at $p$ is $H(p)$ --- the mean curvature at~$p$. \end{thm}